How to Join

 Following developments and updated Government guidance in relation to the COVID-19 virus (Coronavirus) the Inn is operating a reduced service.
-Please see our News for the latest updates.
+Please see our COVID-19 page for the latest updates.

-We are still accepting applications for admission to the Inn.
+If you are taking the Two Part Bar Course, membership must be applied for 12 weeks prior to the start of Part 2.
 We ask that you submit your applications electronically first by email to the admissions team.
 Once received a member of the team will check the documents and upon approval they will contact you.
 Please do not send any cheques at the moment.
 Please be aware, that certain documents will need to be submitted via post, but we ask that you do not do this presently.

 Remember you must be a member of an Inn before you can start the vocational stage of training ‘the Bar course’ and you can only apply to one Inn.

 Don't forget to check out our scholarships.
 Our GDL and Bar Course scholarships must be applied for in advance of your course and can be applied for before you join the Inn.
 You can only apply to one Inn and you must apply 12 weeks in advance of the start of your Bar Course.

 The most common steps to qualify to practise are: